EzekielUtshudi/To-Do-list-Review/README.md

 ![screenshot Image](./img/Screenshot-pic.jpeg)

 This project is a responsive Todo list app which allows you to add and remove task.
-The design was gotten from minimalist.
+The design was inspired by minimalist.

 ## Built With